MrPrimate/ddb-meta-data/modules/mcv1/README.md

-# Monstrous Compendium Volume One: Spelljammer Creatures
+# Monstrous Compendium Vol. 1: Spelljammer Creatures

 This bestiary provides game statistics and lore for ten monsters from the Spelljammer setting to drop into any Dungeons & Dragons campaign.
 Expand your collection of monsters with a mix of old well-known favorites from previous editions and a handful of completely brand-new monsters.